 Rice is a dried grain that needs to be properly rehydrated.
-Gummy, starchy, and overcooked rice are all signs of incorrectly cooked rice.
-Learning to perfectly cook rice can be a game changer.
+Gummy, starchy, and overcooked rice are all signs of being incorrectly cooked.
+Learning to perfectly cook it can be a game-changer.

-There are countless varieties of rice to choose from but, the 3 most commonly used kinds are; long-grain white rice, brown rice, and basmati or jasmine.
+There are countless varieties to choose from but, the 3 most commonly used kinds are; long-grain white, brown, and basmati or jasmine.

-Long-Grain White Rice: White rice is neutral in flavor, providing a backdrop for other foods.
+Long-Grain White Rice: Neutral in flavor, providing a backdrop for other foods.
 Nonetheless, higher-quality white rice—like good white pasta—offers a pleasingly chewy “al dente” feel when cooked correctly.
-Since white rice is low in starch after cooking, it remains fluffy and separate.
-White rice uses the simmer-and-steam method.
+Since it is low in starch after cooking, it remains fluffy and separate.
+It uses the simmer-and-steam method.

-Brown Rice: Brown rice has a nutty flavor and delightful chew.
+Brown Rice: A nutty flavor and delightful chew.
 It also has a tough reputation, often cooking up gummy or underdone.
-A fool-proof method is what this rice needs and cooking brown rice like pasta fits the bill.
+A fool-proof method is what this needs and cooking brown rice like pasta fits the bill.

-Basmati or Jasmine Rice: Basmati and jasmine are both fragrant kinds of rice, highly sought after for their delicate taste.
+Basmati or Jasmine Rice: Basmati and jasmine are both fragrant, highly sought after for their delicate taste.
 Basmati and jasmine rice are most often cooked using the pilaf method.

 My Top 7 Things to Keep in Mind When Cooking Rice

 - Using a sturdy sauce pot with a tightly fitted lid is key for good results.
-It can be the first solution to avoid improperly cooked rice.
+It can be the first solution to avoid improperly cooking it.